lanedsmu/PowerShellLnL/exercises/list-oldfiles.md

 ## Confirmation

 If we remove the comment from the remove-item, those files will be deleted.
 Perhaps we want a confirmation before making this happen.
+When we run ```get-help remove-item```, we see there's a ```-Confirm``` parameter we can use.
 Let's add that to the remove-item cmdlet when we remove the comment character.

 ```powershell
 param(